asteroid-team/asteroid/README.md

 Asteroid is a Pytorch-based audio source separation toolkit that enables fast experimentation on common datasets.
-It comes with a source code thats supports a large range of datasets and architectures, and a set of recipes to reproduce some important papers.
+It comes with a source code that supports a large range of datasets and architectures, and a set of recipes to reproduce some important papers.